garima-r/API_SERVER/README.md

 -> User Profile Update : First Name, Last Name, Date of Birth

--> User should be able to see his /her profile details.
+-> User should be able to see their profile details.

 -> Send email to registered user on successful registration.

--> Send weekly reminder to those users, who have signed up but not activated his/her account.
+-> Send weekly reminder to those users, who have signed up but not activated their account.